jmiemirza/MMFM-Challenge/MMFM-SOLUTION-README.md

 GitHub Repo: https://github.com/leloykun/MMFM-Challenge

-My codes are in the `mmfm` branch.
-This repo should contain jupyter notebooks, scripts for running inference on the cloud (Huggingface Inference Endpoints & Modal Labs), and all inference results I've produced during the challenge.
+My codes are in the [mmfm](https://github.com/leloykun/MMFM-Challenge/tree/mmfm) branch.
+This repo contains jupyter notebooks, scripts for running inference on the cloud (Huggingface Inference Endpoints & Modal Labs), and all inference results I've produced during the challenge.

 ---

 ## (Preliminary) Main Results

 1. **Structured Generation can supplant finetuning, and maybe even multimodality, for document understanding.** The language-only foundation model (NousHermes 2 Pro) I augmented with Structured Generation outperformed finetuned multimodal models on the MyDoc dataset.
-Likewise, the vanila Llava-Next model augmented with Structured Generation outperformed even finetuned _multimodal_ models I tried on the MyInfographic dataset.
+Likewise, the vanila Llava-Next model augmented with Structured Generation outperformed even finetuned multimodal models I tried on the MyInfographic dataset.
 This shows the effectiveness of Structured Generation and should be the first thing teams should try when tackling document-image understanding tasks.

 This is perhaps the first in-the-wild experimental support of the results in our paper, [Retrieval Augmented Structured Generation: Business Document Information Extraction As Tool Use](https://arxiv.org/abs/2405.20245v1).